amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-2.md

 ### Remote configuration

-Beginning with version 2.10.0, the Amplitude Browser SDK supports remote config.
+Beginning with version 2.10.0, the Amplitude Browser SDK supports remote configuration.
 By default, the SDK disables this feature.

 To enable remote config, add `fetchRemoteConfig: true` to the `amplitude.init()` call as shown below.